 Equally important as wearing sunscreen, is knowing what’s in your sunscreen.
 There are sunscreen ingredients, both active and inactive, that may be harmful to you.
 Here are three ingredients that you should avoid, plus three must-have ingredients that make for a safe and effective sunscreen.

-Read the label and look for oxybenzone, octinoxate, avobenzone and ecamsule, common ingredients in sunscreens with unknown toxicity concerns.
-An FDA study just proved that they and are absorbed into the the bloodstream through your skin in high enough levels that the FDA is setting new requirements for manufacturers to study them further.
+Read the label and look out for the sunscreen ingredients oxybenzone, octinoxate, avobenzone, and ecamsule.
+These are common sunscreen ingredients with unknown toxicity concerns.
+An FDA study shows that these ingredients are absorbed into the bloodstream, through your skin, in high enough levels that the FDA is setting new requirements for manufacturers to study them further.

 Other studies indicate that these chemicals have been linked to disruption of sperm function in men and estrogen in women.
 Oxybenzone (UV filter) and octocrylene (an emulsifier) are two of those ingredients.

-“I like it for anti-aging; I don’t like it in the sun,” says Debra Jaliman, MD, associate professor of dermatology at Mount Sinai School of Medicine in New York.
-“It thins your skin, so it can make the sun penetrate more and there’s research that it’s not so good in sunlight.”
+“I like it for anti-aging; I don’t like it in the sun,” says Debra Jaliman, MD, an assistant clinical professor of Dermatology at Mount Sinai School of Medicine in New York.
+“It thins your skin, so it can make the sun penetrate more, and there’s research that it’s not so good in sunlight.”

 Broad Spectrum Protection

 Not long ago, sunscreens only protected against UVB so people would tan, not burn.
-This led to a false sense of security, says Diane S. Berson, MD, associate clinical professor of dermatology at Weill Medical College of Cornell University.
-“In reality they were getting more UVA which contributes to the development of skin cancer.”
+This led to a false sense of security, says Diane S. Berson, MD, associate professor of dermatology at Weill Medical College of Cornell University.
+“In reality, they were getting more UVA, which contributes to the development of skin cancer.”